churivibhav/react-org-chart-next/readme.md

 ### Note

-This is a fork of @keymastervn/react-org-chart-next that has been customized to fit our needs since the original package appears to be abandoned.
+This is a fork of @fx2000/react-org-chart-next that has been customized to fit our needs since the original package appears to be abandoned.
-It can be deprecated or private-used by the owner or the organization owner.

 ### Usage